expoilderk/rest-api-no-framework/README.md

-# Complete Web REST API using only the Node.js core.
+# Complete REST API using only the Node.js core.